Your Guide To The Real Legend From Dolemite Is My Name

 Comedy legend and Oscar-nominee Eddie Murphy has been pretty removed from Hollywood for almost a decade.
 But now, he's back on his comedic throne in Netflix's Dolemite Is My Name, a true story about a real actor, and underdog-turned-success: Rudy Ray Moore aka Dolemite.

-Now that the film is hitting the streaming service on Oct.
-25, a wider audience will get to see Murphy step into the role of influential Black comedian, musician, film producer.
-The Murphy-led film tells the true story of how Moore created the character of Dolemite, after years of struggling to make his mark in the music world, and was subsequently able to build a lasting career that inspired the Black community.
+Now that the film is hitting the streaming service on 25th October, a wider audience will get to see Murphy step into the role of influential black comedian, musician, film producer.
+The Murphy-led film tells the true story of how Moore created the character of Dolemite, after years of struggling to make his mark in the music world, and was subsequently able to build a lasting career that inspired the black community.

 Advertisement